Symmetry and Topology in a Non-Hermitian Kitaev chain: Non-Hermitian Kitaev chain

 where

 From Eq.~\eqref{eq:beta_non_herm_eqn} we find that if we have $\beta_{0}$ as a solution, then $\beta_{0}^{-1}$ is also a solution.
 Hence, in general, we have four solutions to Eq.~\eqref{eq:beta_non_herm_eqn}: $\beta_1,\,\beta_1^{-1},\,\beta_2,\,\beta_2^{-1}$.
-Additionally, one can show that the matrix, Eq.~\eqref{eq:non_herm_kitaev_beta} can be null only at the boundary of the topological and trivial phase, hence the rank of that matrix is 1 at all points in the topological phase.
+Additionally, one can show that the matrix, Eq.~\eqref{eq:non_herm_kitaev_beta} can be null only at the boundary of the topological and trivial phase (this can be seen directly from Eq. \eqref{eq:non_herm_kitaev_beta}, which becomes null only at $\beta=\pm 1$ and $\mu = \mp \frac{t_1 + t_2}{2}$), hence the rank of the matrix in Eq. \eqref{eq:non_herm_kitaev_beta} is 1 at all points within the topological phase.
 Hence, corresponding to each $\beta$, there is only one zero mode eigenvector in the topological phase.
 Thus, the four roots of Eq.~\eqref{eq:beta_non_herm_eqn} will have four zero mode eigenvectors in the topological phase.
 Specifically, at $\mu = 0$, we have $\beta_2 = -\beta_1$.
 On physical grounds, we expect that the zero mode eigenvectors corresponding to $\beta_1 (\beta_1^{-1})$ will be the same as $-\beta_1(-\beta_1^{-1})$.
 Consequently, for $E=0$, the two solutions have inverse localization factors $\beta_1$ and $\beta_1^{-1}$, which means that the solution $\beta_1$ ($\beta_1^{-1}$) localizes to the right (left)~\cite{Li_2023, Yan_2023,https://doi.org/10.1002/pssb.202200448}.
 The total probability density of the zero-energy states is given by $|\psi_0^{(1)}|^2 + |\psi_0^{(2)}|^2$, where $\psi_0^{(1)}$ and $\psi_0^{(2)}$ are the normalized zero modes corresponding to factors $\beta_1$ and $\beta_1^{-1}$ respectively.
-This reciprocal pairing eliminates the skin effect for zero-energy states.
+This reciprocal pairing eliminates the skin effect for zero-energy states, as seen in Fig. \ref{fig:wavefunctions}(a)-(c).
+The reciprocal solution pair for Eq.~\eqref{eq:beta_non_herm_eqn} is a result of particle-hole symmetry in the non-Hermitian Kitaev chain~\cite{Li_2023}.
+However, for any excited state or bulk mode, the solutions to $\text{det}(H^{\text{NH}}(\beta) - E)=0$ are not in a reciprocal pair.
+In fact, if $\beta_{1}$ is a solution corresponding to energy $E$, then $\beta_{1}^{-1}$ is a solution corresponding to energy $-E$.
+Hence, eigenstates with energies $\pm E$ exhibit equal and opposite non-Hermitian skin effect, as shown in Fig.~\ref{fig:complex_parameters_skin_effect}, and also see appendix~\ref{AppendixA} for more details.